oxarbitrage/crosslink2/README.md

 ## The properties

 We encode and check some Crosslink2 theorems and guarantees in [properties.tla](properties.tla).
-Here is a mapping of each property to its description and the corresponding section or theorem in the TFL book.
+Here is a mapping of each property to its description and the corresponding section or theorem in the TFL book where applicable.

 | Property                    | Description                                                                                      | Reference                                                                                                                                                                                     |
 | --------------------------- | ------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |